 Causes of Anesthesia Errors

-There is five main types of anesthesia: general, spinal, regional, local and dissociative anesthesia.
+There are five main types of anesthesia: general, spinal, regional, local, and dissociative anesthesia.
 Administering anesthesia drugs requires anywhere from 80 to 200 individual steps – from prescription to preparation to administration.
 Given the complexity of anesthesia administration, sometimes mistakes are made and important safety procedures are overlooked.

 There are numerous risk factors that can make an anesthesia error more likely to occur.
 Sixteen percent of errors are attributable to a lack of training and experience.
 A lack of familiarity with the anesthesia equipment was also a significant factor, accounting for 9.3 percent of all errors.
 Carelessness and inattention are to blame for 5.6 percent of anesthesia errors.

 Many errors occur due to staffing issues, overtime, stress, fatigue, and lack of staff communication.
 Inaccurate or confusing drug labels, unlabeled drugs, inaccurate dosing, and look-alike, sound-alike drugs also contribute to anesthesia errors.

 It is believed that anesthesia care is more likely to be substandard when not administered in an operating room setting.
 Respiratory events are more common in non-OR environments due to inadequate ventilation and lack of patient monitoring.